-- The Wind Farm development area is primarily situated away from developed areas (due to its elevation), and it is anticipated that few sewer networks underlay the Proposed Development for which water levels could feasibly rise to an extent which would generate flooding. - A small section of the Farm Road access track intersects the edge of Abersychan town.
+- 3.7.1 The Wind Farm development area is primarily situated away from developed areas (due to its elevation), and it is anticipated that few sewer networks underlay the Proposed Development for which water levels could feasibly rise to an extent which would generate flooding. - 3.7.2 A small section of the Farm Road access track intersects the edge of Abersychan town.
 Whilst sewer flooding could occur in this area, any water that surcharged would be anticipated to drain into the Blaengaefog Brook.
-Similarly, any flows surcharging from minor sewer systems associated with nearby farm buildings would be expected to be minimal/intercepted by the local watercourses.

-- DCWW have indicated on the EIA Scoping Direction (Table 10.4 of Chapter 10: Water Environment of the Draft ES) that a watermain crosses the Proposed Development area.
+Similarly, any flows surcharging from minor sewer systems associated with nearby farm buildings would be expected to be minimal/intercepted by the local watercourses. - 3.7.3 DCWW have indicated on the EIA Scoping Direction (Table 10.4 of Chapter 10: Water Environment of the ES) that a watermain crosses the Proposed Development area.
+The indicative water main (based on georeferenced images provided by DCWW) is shown in Figure 10A.9.
 The watermain intersects Mynydd Llanhilleth Common running in a northwest-southeast direction and running south into the Nant Ffrwd-oer valley.
 Based on topography levels, it is envisaged that potential flooding originating from breach or surcharge of the watermain in the northern area would drain north, eventually discharging to the Nant Ddu.
-Similarly, any flooding originating from the watermain in the southern portion of the Wind Farm development area is anticipated to drain to the Nant Ffrwd-oer. - The watermain is intersected by a new proposed access track.
+Similarly, any flooding originating from the watermain in the southern portion of the Wind Farm development area is anticipated to drain to the Nant Ffrwd-oer. - 3.7.4 The watermain is anticipated to be intersected by the access tracks associated with the development at two locations, one of which is an existing road across Mynydd Llanhilleth and the second of which is associated with a new access track.
+These crossing points are shown in Figure 10A.9.
 Specific mitigation measures are outlined in Section 5 to mitigate the risk of interference with the watermain.
 The risk of sewer flooding is consequently assessed to be low.